soaresdutra97/CleanArchiteture-BankTransactions-Spring/README.md

 Hello!

-This is a training for Clean Architure using Java Spring
+This is a training for Clean Architeture using Java Spring

 Context: